sentric-labs/sentric-testnet/README.md

 # Sentric Protocol – Testnet Deployment

 **Sentric ($SNTX)** is the on-chain engine for sentiment-driven analytics.
-Designed to surface market mood and reward transparency, Sentric transforms emotional signals into data-rich insights.
+Designed to measure market moods and reward transparency, Sentric transforms emotional signals into data-rich analytics.

 This repo contains testnet smart contract deployments, token metadata, and exploratory modules for the Sentric Protocol on the **Polygon Amoy** network.